sakuttomon/CS416-Sound/code/popgen/README.md

 - _Square Wave Melody, Triangle Wave Bass generated into [`square-triangle-envelope.wav`](square-triangle-envelope.wav)_
 - _Sine Wave Melody, Triangle Wave Bass generated into [`sine-triangle-envelope.wav`](sine-triangle-envelope.wav)_

+Four beats are used per measure as before, but `rhythm_pattern` can supply varied note durations per beat (e.g. [1, 0.5, 0.5, 2])

+### Allow rhythm patterns for the melody other than one note per beat

+The `pick_notes()` function was reworked into `pick_notes_rhythm()`.
+The `n` parameter was replaced with `rhythm_pattern`, which expects a list of note durations to create chord notes with.
+The return of `notes` was updated to return a list of tuples, each tuple containing the chord note number and corresponding duration.

+When creating melody notes, these durations determine how many samples of the beat a given note takes up.
+For example, for a tuple
+`(60, 0.5)`, `make_note()` will generate a note at approximately half the length of a beat.
+Thus, melody notes are no longer constrained to one note per beat.

+The rhythm pattern argument supplied to `pick_notes_rhythm` is defined as `[1, 0.5, 0.5, 2]`, syncing each measure to the rhythm of a quarter note, eighth note, eigth note again, followed by a half note.
+Melodies now play at a "moderate, short, short, long" rhythm!

+- _Square Melody, Triangle Bass, Fixed Rhythm Pattern generated into [`square-triangle-fixed-rhythm.wav`](square-triangle-fixed-rhythm.wav)_

+An additional command line argument `--shuffle-rhythm` was added.
+If this flag is set when running `popgen.py`, the program shuffles the rhythm pattern order (`[1, 0.5, 0.5, 2]`) for each chord instead of staying fixed.
+This shuffle results in "randomly" dynamic rhythms for each measure while still maintaining the axis progression of 4 beats per measure.

+- _Square Melody, Triangle Bass, Shuffled Rhythm Pattern generated into [`square-triangle-shuffle-rhythm.wav`](square-triangle-shuffle-rhythm.wav)_